udacity/create-your-own-adventure/english/BayesTheorem/BayesTheorem.md

 Bayes' Theorem: P(A|B) = P(B|A)P(A)/P(B)
+    The theorem helps us find the probability of the occurence of event A given that the event B had already happened.

 I learnt Bayes Theorem long back but i forgot

 [Daddy, but where do priors come from](priors/priors.md)?